hansonjw/final-project/README.md

 ## Future Development
 * Payment platform integration
-* 3rd party authentication such as Google, etc.
+* 3rd party authentication such as Google
 * Enhanced social media style features such as likes and dislikes, up/down-voting, etc.
+* Enhance User experience, structure, and flow

 # Project Requirements

-	Note: This code basae was submitted as part of the UC Berkely Coding Boot Camp.
+	Note: This code base was submitted as part of the UC Berkely Coding Boot Camp.
 Key assignment requirements are outlined below:

 	* Use React for the front end.
 	* Use GraphQL with a Node.js and Express.js server.